Ford Ranger Electrical Problems: Complete Diagnostic Guide

 Solution

-- Voltage stabilizer check: Ensure consistent 12V supply
+- Voltage stabiliser check: Ensure a consistent 12–14.8V supply across the lighting circuit

-- Moisture inspection: Check for water ingress in light units
+- Moisture inspection: Check for water ingress in headlight and tail-light units, particularly after off-road use involving water crossings

 DIY Difficulty: Medium | Time: 1–2 hours